Joseph Keppler: New York City

 In the fall of 1872, he moved with his wife and son to New York city and was soon working for Frank Leslie's publishing house.
 Starting in 1874, he began contributing political cartoons to Frank Leslie's Illustrated Newspaper.
 In September 1876 he and fellow Frank Leslie employee Adolph Schwarzmann resurrected Puck for the New York German-American audience and then introduced an English-language version the following year.
 Keppler's main delight was in producing cartoons criticizing President Ulysses S. Grant, and the political corruption of his administration.
 His cartoons were famous for their caustic wit, generating much publicity for Puck and pioneering the use of color lithography for caricature.
 Much of his success was due to a clever adaptation of classical and historical subjects to his criticisms of modern life.

 Keppler's opinions and wit endeared him to large sections of the American public.
 His illustrations cast light on complex politics, making issues clear to the average voter.
 Puck did not shy away from criticism of the administration and by influencing the perceptions of the voting public, certainly altered the course of American political history.

 In one of his cartoons entitled "Looking Backward" (Puck, January 11, 1893), he depicted a group of nouveau riche hypocritally protesting the arrival of an eastern European immigrant—notwithstanding the fact that the "protesters" themselves had been immigrants or sons of immigrants.

 Initially Keppler drew all the Puck cartoons.
 When his workload became too much, he made use of several talented artists including Frederick Burr Opper, James A. Wales, Bernhard Gillam, Eugene Zimmerman, C. J. Taylor, and others.

 Chicago

 In 1893, he took charge of a special World's Fair Puck published weekly for six months on the grounds of the World's Columbian Exposition.
 The stress and exhaustion of that experience damaged his health, and he died the next year in New York.

 Udo Keppler

-Keppler's son, Udo J. Keppler (1872–1956), was also a political cartoonist and co-owner for Puck magazine, a collector of Indian artifacts and an Indian activist.
+Keppler's son, Udo J. Keppler (1872–1956), was also a political cartoonist and co-owner for Puck magazine, a collector of aboriginal American artifacts and an activist for aboriginal Americans.
 He had his name changed to Joseph Keppler Jr. in honor of his father.
 He was an honorary chief of the Seneca nation.